 Sheriff Thompson’s campaign contacted me a few months ago asking if they could put a yard sign on my very visible property.
 I said, “No. Dan is a good friend and I think that would be a slap in his face.
 Don’t worry my support is still with Tony.”
 They understood.

-Clearly, having changed my mind and voiced support for Dan, must have been a slap in Tony’s face, and I’d be lying if I said that doesn’t bother me.
-But this is where an essential point is to be made.
-We are allowed to change our minds.
+Clearly, having changed my mind and voiced support for Dan, must have been a slap in Tony’s face, and I’d be lying if I said that doesn’t bother me, but this is where an essential point is to be made: We are allowed to change our minds.
 A pledge to vote for someone in May is not a blood oath in October that can’t be changed.
 Otherwise, why campaign?
 Don’t we campaign to possibly….God forbid…alter some views?

 The “noble” thing, it was said to me, would have been to keep my change to myself, to have remained silent so as not to offend Tony and disgrace my earlier pledge.
-But is that really noble?
+Is that really noble?
 Is it more noble to have a different view; to have developed confidence in someone, but then keep it to oneself?

 This is a local election.
 It shouldn’t be a political party election.
 We are neighbors looking at neighbors to improve our neighborhoods.
 Sheriff Thompson didn’t lose my confidence, but Dan Trelka earned my vote.
 He actively engaged me with serious concerns about party politics and how to better understand issues from a different perspective.
 He took a lot of heat from local Republicans when he endorsed me, and recently challenged his own party for being too “extreme.”